streampayments/streamsdk-typescript/examples/README.md

 ### 1. Basic Usage (`basic.mjs`)

-Learn the fundamentals of the StreamPay SDK.
+Learn the fundamentals of the Stream SDK.

 **Run:**
 ```bash